TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 3/Genesis 3.22.md

 ---

-And Jehovah God said, Behold, the man is become as one of us, to know good and evil; and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever--
+Yahweh God said, "Behold, the man has become like one of us, knowing good and evil.
+Now, lest he put forth his hand, and also take of the tree of life, and eat, and live forever..."